 Two-tier kitchen islands are a good choice if you desire an eat-in-style design with lots of seating.
 Skip the formal meals at the table and gather up for brunch or a laid-back dinner at the island.
 This all-white, farmhouse situation by Lauren of Deluxe Design Studio was seemingly made for impromptu meals.

 3. Try an unexpected shape.

 Although a two-tier kitchen island tends to have a classic shape, you can try something a bit more unique by placing the second level alongside the counter instead of in front of it.
-For example, in this modern cook space designed by the team at Pavonetti Architecture, the levels sit side by side, creating a waterfall effect.
+For example, in this beautifully designed cook space by the team at Pavonetti Architecture, the different tiers sit side by side, creating a waterfall effect.

 4. Echo the color palette.

 As with all kitchen island ideas, you should consider your overall color palette.
 In this space by SV Design, the two-tier design mirrors the calming light gray and white hues seen throughout.